-If you receive the above error when attempting to install the forwarder, you have either attempted to install the forwarder on a non-Windows node or with a version of the Windows connection manager that does not support it.
+If you receive the above error when attempting to install the forwarder, you have either attempted to install the forwarder on a node that does not support the Forwarder or with a version of the Connection Manager that does not support it.

 Error loading filter library